isabella232/linux-kernel-dcp/Documentation/core-api/protection-keys.rst

 Also qemu has some support as well: https://www.qemu.org/2021/04/30/qemu-6-0-0/

-Kernel users intending to use PKS support should depend on ARCH_HAS_SUPERVISOR_PKEYS, and add their config to ARCH_ENABLE_SUPERVISOR_PKEYS to turn on this support within the core.
+Kernel users intending to use PKS support should depend on ARCH_HAS_SUPERVISOR_PKEYS, and add their config to GENERAL_PKS_USER to turn on this support within the core.

 Users reserve a key value by adding an entry to the enum pks_pkey_consumers and defining the initial protections in the consumer_defaults[] array.